lsefiane/design-patterns-sample/java-design-patterns-creational-sample/README.md

 - Uses factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.

 ## Abstract Factory Pattern
+- Provides an interface for creating families of related objects, without specifying concrete classes.